delventhalz/zacis.me/README.md

 pipelines, and strict types and testing, but when you don't need it, don't use it.

-Static files also happen to be both incredibly fast and transparent for anyone who goes snooping in their browser's developer tools.
+Static files also happen to be fast and transparent for anyone who goes snooping with their dev tools.
 Two big selling points for a portfolio site.

 ## Usage

-The easiest way to use this project is just to
+The easiest way to use this project is just to [visit it](https://zacis.me).
-[visit the url](https://zacis.me).
 If for some reason you really want to run the page locally, that is also possible.

 First clone the repo and install the dependencies (requires [Node](https://nodejs.org/)):